Washington DC and Baltimore Rheumatoid Arthritis Disability Lawyer

 When evaluating an application seeking disability payments, the SSA will carefully examine your past and present medical records.
 Your Washington DC rheumatoid arthritis disability lawyer can help you gather substantiating medical evidence that may include:

 - Blood tests — showing, for example, a positive rheumatoid factor — that help confirm the diagnosis

 - Any imaging or other types of studies that show progression of disease, range of motion, etc.

 - Charting by a medical professional that you experience frequent and severe symptoms

 - A treatment history that details what avenues you have taken to control your arthritis

-Contact a Baltimore Rheumatoid Arthritis Disability Lawyer Today
+Contact a Washington DC or Baltimore Rheumatoid Arthritis Disability Lawyer Today

 If your arthritis leaves you unable to work, we can help you get the Social Security benefits you need.
 If you’d like to speak with an experienced disability attorney, call The Law Office of Emmett B. Irwin at 443-839-0818 or fill out our online contact form to schedule a free consultation today.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.